-Each of the risks has been analyzed based on their likelihood, impact, and risk appetite.
-We define ‘likelihood’ as the probability of an event occurring and as such obstructing the realization of our strategic goals.
-‘Impact’ indicates the extent to which the risk would negatively affect these goals.
-Lastly, ‘risk appetite’ is our willingness to take risks to achieve our goals.
+The third and final scale, risk appetite, is based on the former 2.
+It defines our willingness to run or take a risk.
 The lower the appetite, the better our risk management has to be arranged.
 On the other hand, a higher risk appetite is at times required to achieve our strategic goals.

 3. Health crisis

 This strategic risk has had the most tangible influence over the past 2 years.
 When it first presented itself in 2020, this risk had a significant impact on our stock management, delivery propositions, and operations in our stores and warehouse.
 It also affected other risks, such as supply chain continuity, financing, and health, safety, and environment.
 We took what we learned from 2020 and further applied and improved this throughout 2021.
 Because of the flexibility of our systems and employees, we are increasingly better equipped to decrease the impact of this risk within our organization.